panchul/sb_javascript/README.md

 I will gradually migrate the notes I have to this repository.
 So far the here are the snippets:

-+ bash
++ website_template001
-     - coloring of the output on the terminal
+     - Simple template of an html website with main page and chapter pages, with the navigation done using javascript header/footer